zerothstack/zeroth/DEVELOPER.md

 ### Full test suite

-* `u test`: full test suite for both browser and server of Ubiquits.
+* `u test`: full test suite for both browser and server of Zeroth.
 These are the same tests that run on Travis.

 You can selectively run either environment as follows: